Cactus Bowl: History

 The 2020 edition of the bowl was cancelled on December 20, 2020, due to an insufficient number of teams available to fill all 2020–21 bowl games, after a season impacted by the COVID-19 pandemic.

 Conference tie-ins

 Before 2006, the game mainly featured teams from the Pac-10, Western Athletic Conference, Big 12, and old Big East conferences.
 From 2006 to 2013, it began featuring an annual matchup between teams from the Big Ten and the Big 12.
 Starting with the 2015 game, it featured a matchup between Pac-12 and Big 12 teams.
 Teams from the Atlantic Coast Conference and Mountain West Conference have also competed, along with teams from the now defunct Southwest Conference and Big Eight, and one independent school (Notre Dame in 2004).
-In July 2019, the bowl announced tie-ins with the Big Ten and Big 12 conferences, starting with the 2020–21 season and continuing through the 2025–26 season.
+In July 2019, the bowl announced tie-ins with the Big Ten and Big 12 conferences, starting with the 2020 season and continuing through the 2025 season.
+The press release for the 2026 edition also noted a Big Ten and Big 12 matchup, without specifying an additional duration to these tie-ins.